Estée Lauder Companies (NYSE:EL) Updates Q1 2023 Earnings Guidance

 Estée Lauder Companies (NYSE:EL – Get Rating) issued an update on its first quarter 2023 earnings guidance on Thursday morning.
 The company provided earnings per share guidance of $1.22-$1.32 for the period, compared to the consensus earnings per share estimate of $1.88.
 The company issued revenue guidance of $3.95 billion-$4.04 billion, compared to the consensus revenue estimate of $4.39 billion.
 Estée Lauder Companies also updated its FY 2023 guidance to $7.39-$7.54 EPS.

 Estée Lauder Companies (NYSE:EL – Get Rating) last posted its quarterly earnings results on Thursday, August 18th.
-The company reported $0.42 earnings per share for the quarter, topping the consensus estimate of $0.32 by $0.10.
-The company had revenue of $3.56 billion during the quarter, compared to the consensus estimate of $3.48 billion.
-Estée Lauder Companies had a return on equity of 43.78% and a net margin of 13.48%.
-The firm’s quarterly revenue was down 9.5% compared to the same quarter last year.
-During the same quarter in the prior year, the company earned $0.78 EPS.
-As a group, equities research analysts predict that Estée Lauder Companies will post 7.52 earnings per share for the current year.
+The company reported $0.42 earnings per share for the quarter, topping analysts’ consensus estimates of $0.32 by $0.10.
+The business had revenue of $3.56 billion during the quarter, compared to the consensus estimate of $3.48 billion.
+Estée Lauder Companies had a net margin of 13.48% and a return on equity of 43.78%.
+Estée Lauder Companies’s revenue for the quarter was down 9.5% compared to the same quarter last year.
+During the same period in the previous year, the firm posted $0.78 earnings per share.
+Analysts expect that Estée Lauder Companies will post 7.52 earnings per share for the current year.

 Estée Lauder Companies Dividend Announcement

-In other Estée Lauder Companies news, CEO Fabrizio Freda sold 19,709 shares of the company’s stock in a transaction on Thursday, August 25th.
-The shares were sold at an average price of $268.01, for a total value of $5,282,209.09.
-Following the completion of the transaction, the chief executive officer now directly owns 116,792 shares in the company, valued at approximately $31,301,423.92.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-In other Estée Lauder Companies news, CEO Fabrizio Freda sold 19,709 shares of the company’s stock in a transaction on Thursday, August 25th.
-The shares were sold at an average price of $268.01, for a total value of $5,282,209.09.
-Following the completion of the transaction, the chief executive officer now directly owns 116,792 shares in the company, valued at approximately $31,301,423.92.
-The sale was disclosed in a document filed with the Securities & Exchange Commission, which can be accessed through the SEC website.
-Also, Director Barry S. Sternlicht sold 4,736 shares of the company’s stock in a transaction on Thursday, August 25th.
-The stock was sold at an average price of $274.31, for a total transaction of $1,299,132.16.
-Following the completion of the transaction, the director now owns 30,982 shares of the company’s stock, valued at $8,498,672.42.
+In related news, Director Wei Sun Christianson sold 1,056 shares of the stock in a transaction on Monday, August 29th.
+The shares were sold at an average price of $261.52, for a total transaction of $276,165.12.
+Following the completion of the transaction, the director now owns 10,402 shares in the company, valued at $2,720,331.04.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+In related news, Director Wei Sun Christianson sold 1,056 shares of the stock in a transaction on Monday, August 29th.
+The shares were sold at an average price of $261.52, for a total transaction of $276,165.12.
+Following the completion of the transaction, the director now owns 10,402 shares in the company, valued at $2,720,331.04.
+The sale was disclosed in a filing with the Securities & Exchange Commission, which is accessible through the SEC website.
+Also, CEO Fabrizio Freda sold 19,709 shares of the company’s stock in a transaction on Thursday, August 25th.
+The stock was sold at an average price of $268.01, for a total transaction of $5,282,209.09.
+Following the sale, the chief executive officer now directly owns 116,792 shares in the company, valued at $31,301,423.92.
 The disclosure for this sale can be found here.
-Insiders sold 24,993 shares of company stock worth $6,725,947 in the last three months.
-13.95% of the stock is owned by insiders.
+Over the last 90 days, insiders sold 32,168 shares of company stock worth $8,686,264.
+12.91% of the stock is owned by insiders.

-Several institutional investors have recently added to or reduced their stakes in the stock.
-Atria Wealth Solutions Inc. purchased a new stake in shares of Estée Lauder Companies in the 1st quarter worth about $244,000.
-Sequoia Financial Advisors LLC grew its position in shares of Estée Lauder Companies by 27.3% in the 1st quarter.
-Sequoia Financial Advisors LLC now owns 978 shares of the company’s stock worth $267,000 after buying an additional 210 shares during the period.
-Delphia USA Inc. purchased a new stake in shares of Estée Lauder Companies in the 1st quarter worth about $277,000.
-Roundview Capital LLC grew its position in shares of Estée Lauder Companies by 12.6% in the 1st quarter.
-Roundview Capital LLC now owns 1,318 shares of the company’s stock worth $359,000 after buying an additional 148 shares during the period.
-Finally, Fort Point Capital Partners LLC grew its position in shares of Estée Lauder Companies by 39.2% in the 1st quarter.
-Fort Point Capital Partners LLC now owns 1,650 shares of the company’s stock worth $449,000 after buying an additional 465 shares during the period.
-58.85% of the stock is currently owned by institutional investors.
+Large investors have recently modified their holdings of the stock.
+Capital World Investors increased its position in Estée Lauder Companies by 80.2% during the first quarter.
+Capital World Investors now owns 751,713 shares of the company’s stock worth $204,706,000 after acquiring an additional 334,577 shares during the period.
+Eaton Vance Management increased its position in Estée Lauder Companies by 26.6% during the first quarter.
+Eaton Vance Management now owns 584,579 shares of the company’s stock worth $159,193,000 after acquiring an additional 122,834 shares during the period.
+Capital International Investors increased its position in Estée Lauder Companies by 5.2% during the first quarter.
+Capital International Investors now owns 1,579,880 shares of the company’s stock worth $430,522,000 after acquiring an additional 77,459 shares during the period.
+Charles Schwab Investment Management Inc. increased its position in Estée Lauder Companies by 5.4% during the first quarter.
+Charles Schwab Investment Management Inc. now owns 1,197,727 shares of the company’s stock worth $326,165,000 after acquiring an additional 61,069 shares during the period.
+Finally, First Trust Advisors LP increased its position in Estée Lauder Companies by 321.5% during the first quarter.
+First Trust Advisors LP now owns 71,968 shares of the company’s stock worth $19,598,000 after acquiring an additional 54,895 shares during the period.
+56.96% of the stock is owned by institutional investors.

 Estée Lauder Companies Company Profile